nkarl/wsu-cpts-451-dbms/week-12/HW/HW5.md

 	- (2) $\{D\}^+ = \{D,A,B,C,F\}$
 		- D is not a key
 		- not in BCNF
-		- compute R2(A,B,C,D,F)
+		- compute $R2(A,B,C,D,F)$
 			- D is the key

-B, C, E are not on the LHS, safely ignored.
+B, C, E, F are not on the LHS, safely ignored.

 |     | A   | B   | C   | D   | E   | F   |
 | --- | --- | --- | --- | --- | --- | --- |